hashicorp/nomad/website/source/docs/internals/plugins/task-drivers.html.md

 When a driver is restarted it is not expected to persist any internal state to disk.
 To support this, Nomad will attempt to recover a task that was previously started if the driver does not recognize the task ID.
-During task recovery, the driver calls `RecoverTask` passing the `TaskHandle` that was built by the driver as a result of `StartTask`.
+During task recovery, Nomad calls `RecoverTask` passing the `TaskHandle` that was returned by the `StartTask` function.
 If no error was returned, it is expected that the driver can now operate on the task by referencing the task ID.
 If an error occurs, the Nomad client will mark the task as `lost`.